Nathaniel-Wolff/nathaniel-wolff.github.io/pastprojects/index.md

 title: Past Projects
 permalink: /pastprojects/
 ---
 Here’s an overview of my past projects.
-Please click the name of a project to view more information about it.
+Please click a card to view more information about the corresponding project.

 <div class="projects-container">
   <!-- For the GeneRing project -->